Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 Dip wave soldering is an automatic process.
 And it’s quite useful for the mass production of electronic products.
 After all, the method offers product quality and efficiency.

 With that said, the method begins with a PCB board.
-But the board must have gone through some processes like printing, curing, etc. Afterward, the PCB will move forward alongside the conveyor belt (located at the machine’s inlet end).
+But the board must have gone through some processes like printing, curing, etc.

-After this, the board will pass through a spray tank.
-At this stage, the PCB will get a thin layer of flux on its underlying surface and pins.
+At this stage, the PCB will get a thin flux layer on its underlying surface and pins.
 Then, the board plate will move down to the preheating zone.

 In this zone, the flux will lose its solvent.
-Then, the active agent and resin present in the flux decompose and activates.
-During this process, you need to thoroughly preheat the board and parts.
+Then, the active agent and resin in the flux decompose and activate.

-As the board continues to move forward, the bottom will experience its first molten solder wave.
 This wave helps to print the welding flux on the PCB.
 Then, the second molten solder wave will hit the bottom of the PCB.

-This smooth wave helps to divide the connecting bridge between the welding end and pin.
+This smooth wave helps to divide the connecting bridge between the welding end and the pin.
 Also, it gets rid of welding defects.

 7. What Are the Factors to Consider for Wave Soldering?